Ajeet990/login-system/README.md

 ## Learn More

 In this app i have use tech stacks like
-Nextjs, prisma, Formik, YUP, NextAuth
+Nextjs, API, prisma, Formik, YUP, NextAuth, middleware

 ## Deploy on Vercel